 - 1km transmisson distance

 DJI is fast becoming the go-to name for hobbyist and professional drone fliers alike.
 The Phantom 3 is a line offering Standard, Advanced, and Professional models.
 The DJI Phantom 3 Standard is the most affordable of the three.
 Despite that it still crams in plenty of next-gen drone tech.
 The camera offers 2.7K video or 12-megapixel stills and uses a gimbal to offer stable footage.

 The drone itself can fly for up to 25 minutes on a charge and will return home or land if the battery gets too low.
 Pre-set routes can be mapped out so the drone flies them over and over as the user focuses on working the moving camera for the best shot.
 With the range extender controller, the drone can fly up to one kilometre away from the pilot, all controlled via a smartphone app.

 This is the daddy of drones, made for professional grade filming and photography.
-The Turbo Ace Matrix, with its 1 metre wingspan and triple carbon fibre deck build, has a range of 1.2 miles and can stay in the air for 25 minutes thanks to its 8,000mAh battery.
+The Turbo Ace Matrix, with its 1 metre wingspan and triple carbon fibre deck build, has a range of 1.2 miles and can stay in the air for more than 40 minutes thanks to the 22,000mAh battery version.
 The whole thing even folds down for easy transport.
 It comes with an 8-inch monitor for viewing what the flight camera feeds back.

 Hubsan X4 H107D FPV

 This more affordable drone still manages to cram a camera into its palm-sized body.

 The transmitter remote has a built-in screen, allowing you to control the flight from a first-person perspective.
 Not that you should need it much with a limited 100m range.
 The camera is a 0.3-megapixel device that manages a 640 x 480 resolution video feed.
 This can be recorded if an SD card is inserted into the controller.
 While it might not be high quality, it should be clear thanks to the latest 6-axis gyro sensitivity.